RWTHmediTEC/VSDFullBodyBoneModels/README.md

 ## Usage
 In the Bones folder a MATALB MAT file is stored for each subject containing the triangle meshes of the bones.
+Clone with the recursive option to get the submodules.
 Run the MATLAB or Python example script to plot one of the subjects: `plotBoneModels_example.m` or `plotBoneModels_example.py`.

 ## Segmentation and reconstruction process